marco262/my_wiki/data/dragon_heist/tea-party-with-tomassin.md

 If Tomassin thinks she's guaranteed to win, she'll try to add wagers to the game.
 Some possible things she can wager:

 * ???

+## Expected Timeline

+While the PCs meet with Tomassin, the Gralhund's conflict with the Zhentarim will progress day by day.

+**Day 1**

+* Two guards are posted at the stairs leading to the second floor of Gralhund Villa.
+No visitors are allowed upstairs for any reason.
+* One guard is posted at Urstul's guest room door.
+He is under house arrest, but he is still recovering from his wounds so has not forced the matter.
+* Some Zhentarim are hanging out upstairs in the servants' quarters.

+**Day 2**

+* Urstul and Yalah got into a loud fight.
+* Relations between the Zhentarim and the Gralhund staff is strained.
+* A number of guards and staff have quick, sensing something bad will happen soon.

+**Day 3**

+* Same as Day 2, but a fight will break out.
+* The fight will start upstairs as Urstul breaks out of his room, attacking the guards and the other Zhents join the fight.
+* The fight eventually spills downstairs as more guards run in to join the fight.
+* If possible, the Zhents will try to take any of the children hostage, including Tomassin.

+## Possible Plot Hooks

+* In Day 2 or beyond, Urstul will try to convince any PC who comes into contact with him to help him escape.
+He will claim he's being wrongfully imprisoned by the Gralhunds.